nagarajandeepu/Bug-Bounty-Toolkit/README.md

 # BBHTv2
 A single script for all the  tools you need for bug bounty.
+Thanks to the original creator of bbhtv1 for the idea >> NAHAMSEC

 Bug Bounty Hunting Tools is a script to install the most popular tools used while looking for vulnerabilities for a bug bounty program.